-Studies show that gum disease has been linked to numerous health issues including heart disease, strokes, and diabetes.
-Proper dental care for your teeth and gums will prevent serious and painful dental treatments that will be required if gum disease is allowed to develop.
-If you are seeking gum disease treatments, prevention, and control, please contact us at Dental Partners of Boston.
+Proper dental care for your teeth and gums can prevent health problems and prevent serious and painful dental treatments.
+If you are seeking gum disease treatment, prevention, and control, please contact us at Dental Partners of Boston.

 What is Gum Disease?

 Bacteria naturally occurs in the mouth, but an overgrowth can lead to tooth decay, which can then cause infection in the gums.
-If these infections are allowed to progress without treatment, gum disease, also known as Periodontal Disease will set in.
+If these infections progress without treatment, gum disease, also known as Periodontal Disease will set in.
 Bacteria builds up in between and around the bases of your teeth, creating plaque.
-Hardened plaque can only be removed during a professional dental cleaning.
+Hardened plaque is only removable during a professional dental cleaning.
 Plaque is the first indication that a serious condition may be developing.

 Am I At Risk for Gum Disease?

-- Diabetes.
-Diabetic people are generally at high risk for infections and illnesses, and this goes for oral health issues as well.
-Well-controlled diabetes will lessen the changes, but if diabetes is poorly controlled, gum disease is likely to develop.
+- Diabetes: Diabetic people are generally at high risk for infections and illnesses, and this goes for oral health issues as well.
+Well-controlled diabetes lessens the changes, but if diabetes is poorly controlled, gum disease is likely to develop.